almayor/push_swap/README.md

 Once there are no conflicts left in stack a, push all the numbers destined to be pushed to stack b (so far we haven't pushed them, just kept in memory).
 After we're done, stack a should already be "circularly" sorted, albeit missing some numbers which are not in stack b.
 Moreover, we have reached this step by pushing the *fewest* numbers to stack b.

+However, this step only helps if the size of stack a is relatively small.
+Therefore, if it is greater than 350, we simply push all numbers from stack a to stack b.

 ### STEP 2: MERGE STACKS

 At each iteration, calculate the number of operations necessary to push a number from stack b to stack a, such that it ends up in the right place on stack a (without introducing any conflicts).
 Take into account that `ra` and `rb` can be accomplished simultaneously with `rr` etc. Do this for all numbers in stack b, select the one with the least number of operations and push back to stack a.